 The value of the title Engineer and even P.Eng has deteriorated over the years.
-Simply put, Engineers have a branding problem – specifically we have not effectively protected our brand.
+Simply put, Engineers have a branding problem – we have not effectively protected our brand.
 The passage below is the guidance the PEO provides on the subject, however more so than ever we routinely see our title misused.

 • Project engineer changed to project manager, project coordinator, project analyst, project leader, project operator, or project specialist.